Flllexa/chronomark/store-assets/TEST_INSTRUCTIONS.md

 - Fix: Ensure pop-ups are not blocked
 - Alternative: Use non-sync mode

+### 🤖 Gemini AI Authorization
+- Problem: AI suggestions not appearing
+- Likely cause: First‑time authorization not granted in this profile
+- Fix: In the Add/Edit form, click “Ativar sugestões por IA”.
+Complete the Google consent screen.
+After authorization, suggestions appear automatically.
+- Notes: We request the scope `https://www.googleapis.com/auth/generative-language` and call the Gemini `generateContent` endpoint directly from the extension using Chrome Identity OAuth.
+No API keys are embedded.

 ### 📱 Performance
 - Problem: Slow with very large lists
 - Fix: Use search to filter